Statistical processing

 Data compilation

-If a business enterprise has several workplaces, information on which of the workplaces the individual job is to be enumerated is, in some cases, missing.
-If it is not possible in connection with the general error-editing to obtain this information, the job is allocated to the most probable workplace, which is carried out by e.g. weighing the information on the workplaces’ size and distance from the municipality of residence.
+If a company has multiple workplaces, information on which workplace a specific job should be attributed to is sometimes missing.
+If it is not possible to obtain this information through the general error correction process, the job is assigned to the most likely workplace.
+This is done, for example, by weighting information on the size of the workplaces and their distance from the employee’s municipality of residence.

-The gross stock of employees is made up of persons who fulfill the three following conditions:
+The group of employees consists of persons who meet the following two conditions:

-Firstly, the employees must have more than zero hours of paid work if the employee is employed for up to one week, more than one hour of paid work if the employee is employed for up to two weeks, more than two hours of paid work if the employee is employed for up to three weeks, and more than three hours of paid work if the employee is employed for more than three weeks
+First, employees must work more than zero hours if employed for up to one week, more than one hour if employed for up to two weeks, more than two hours if employed for up to three weeks, and more than three hours if employed for more than three weeks.
+Exceptions are employees who are temporarily absent from a job for no more than 45 days, or from jobs from which they are absent due to maternity/paternity leave or illness, but who still retain the position.

 Adjustment

-No further adjustment is made beyond what is mentioned in "Data validation" and "Data compilation".
+No further adjustments are made beyond those described in "Data Validation" and "Data Compilation".